sharduul/project-babie/Documentation/Questions.md

 5. Where and how to host the service
 6. Use of material design
 7. Design the app screens..create folder for mockups.. could be hand drawn images
+8. Scroll through names list alphabetically - like whatsapp contact... check what is it called..